 On the Configure URL screen, check the box labelled Enable Support for the SAML 2.0 WebSSO protocol.
 The Relying party SAML 2.0 SSO service URL will be the ACS URL of your ADSSP server.
 Note that there is no trailing slash at the end of the URL.
 For example:

-On the next page, you can choose to configure multi-factor authentication settings for the relying party trust.
+On the next screen, you can choose to configure multi-factor authentication settings for the relying party trust.
 Click Next.

-In the Choose Issuance Authorization Rules page, you can choose to either Permit all users to access this relying party or Deny all users to access this relying party.
+On the Choose Issuance Authorization Rules screen, you can choose to either Permit all users to access this relying party or Deny all users to access this relying party.
 Click Next.

-The next two pages will display an overview of the settings you have configured.
-In the Finish page, click Close to exit the wizard.
+The next two screens will display an overview of the settings you have configured.
+On the Finish screen, click Close to exit the wizard.
 If you have selected the Open the Edit Claim Rules dialog for this relying party trust when the wizard closes option, the Claim Rules editor will automatically open.

 Step 2: Creating Claim Rules